Updated on July 21, 2023 by Julie McCool

 Where to Eat and Stay in Elmira

-Back on the ground, but high on Jerusalem Hill, the Hill Top Inn serves up tasty, traditional meals with the same view that inspired Mark Twain.
-If the weather is nice, get a table on the outdoor patio and watch the sun sparkles and sets on the Chemung Valley.
+Back on the ground, but high on Jerusalem Hill, the Hill Top Inn serves tasty, traditional meals with the same view that inspired Mark Twain.
+If the weather is nice, get a table on the outdoor patio and watch the sun as it sparkles and sets on the Chemung Valley.

 Watkins Glen, New York: A Gorgeous Gorge and Seneca Lake

-Watkins Glen is worthy of a road trip even if you only visited popular Watkins Glen State Park then headed home, but that would be silly.
-The town sits at the southern end of Seneca Lake, offering beautiful wineries, delicious dining, small town shopping, and beautiful country drives.
+Watkins Glen is worthy of a road trip even if you only visit popular Watkins Glen State Park then head home, but that would be silly.
+The town sits at the southern end of Seneca Lake, offering beautiful wineries, delicious dining, small-town shopping, and beautiful country drives.

 Things to Do in Watkins Glen, New York

-The easy and popular Gorge Trail at Watkins Glen State Park extends a mile-and-a-half into the gorge, past (and sometimes behind) 21 waterfalls, along sinuous walls, and over stairways, tunnels, bridges, and walkways.
+The easy and popular Gorge Trail at Watkins Glen State Park extends a mile-and-a-half into the gorge.
+You'll walk past 21 waterfalls (sometimes behind), along sinuous walls, and over stairways, tunnels, bridges, and walkways.
 The views throughout the hike are absolutely magical.
 The park also offers camping, fishing, biking, and more hiking trails.

 Watkins Glen State Park is conveniently located in town, so it's a short walk from the Gorge Trail to shops, restaurants, and bars.
 Racing fans can make a pilgrimage to Watkins Glen International, the birthplace of American road racing.

-When you want a break from town, drive to nearby Sunset View Creamery in Odessa for a self-guided tour and cheese tasting at Hoffman’s Dairy, a farm managed by the 4th and 5th generation of Hoffmans.
-Or follow the Seneca Lake Wine Trail and visit some of the 30 wineries that surround the lake.
+When you want a break from town, drive to nearby Sunset View Creamery in Odessa for a self-guided tour and cheese tasting at Hoffman's Dairy.
+The farm is managed by the 4th and 5th generation of Hoffmans.

 Where to Eat, Drink, and Stay in Watkins Glen New York